casedrene/Lenny-the-Priority-Planner/README.md

 # Lenny-the-Priority-Planner

-Lenny is a Messinger bot that can help you prioritize your daily tasks to increase your productivity.
+Lenny is a Messenger bot that can help you prioritize your daily tasks to increase your productivity.

 It is built in node.js and hosted on Heroku.